evil-mad/axidraw/cli/README.txt

 Stand-alone command line interface and python API for the AxiDraw writing and drawing machine.

-Supported on python 2.7, python 3.6, Mac, Windows, and Linux.
+Supported on python 3.6+, Mac, Windows, and Linux.

-Copyright 2019 Evil Mad Scientist Laboratories
+Copyright 2020 Evil Mad Scientist Laboratories

 The AxiDraw writing and drawing machine is a product of Evil Mad Scientist Laboratories. https://axidraw.com   https://shop.evilmadscientist.com